Oral and Poster abstract submissions must be received by 6/29/2020 (4:30 pm Central Time).

 - Notification: Upon approval by the Selections Committee, the presenting author will be notified by email of acceptance.
 The notification will include the scheduled date and time of the presentation.
 Notification will be sent on or before August 17, 2020.
 It is the responsibility of the presenting author to notify additional authors of abstract acceptance.

 - Length of oral presentation: Oral presentations will be 15-minute podium presentations with 10 minutes for presentation and 5 minutes for questions from the audience.

 - Setup of Posters: SMA will provide a 4-foot TALL by 8-foot WIDE display board.
-Posters may be installed until 7:00 pm Thursday, November 8 and beginning at 6:30 am on Friday, November 9.
-Posters MUST be in place by 7:00 am on Friday, November 9 for viewing.
+Posters may be installed 3:00 - 7:00 pm Thursday, December 3 and beginning at 6:30 am on Friday, December 4.
+Posters MUST be in place by 7:00 am on Friday, December 4 for viewing.

 - Conflicts of Interest / Disclosure: Work submitted for presentation must include acknowledgement of relevant financial relationships with commercial interests (if applicable).
 Conflicts of Interest must be resolved prior to presentation.